 When you will see yourself getting better every day, you will be inclined to work better and harder.
 Reward yourself.
 Take massages.
 Go out to eat.
 Buy something to give yourself a gift.

-When you set milestones and reward yourself when you fulfill them, you tend to get better with passing time.
+When you set milestones and reward yourself when you fulfil them, you tend to get better with the passing of time.
 Always remember that it is equally about mindset and mental training as it is about physical exertion and endurance.

 3. Take care of your body

 Give yourself nice ice and Epsom salt baths to reduce the inflammation in the body caused by constant running.
-Ice bath also cause harmful muscle debris to get out of your body.
+Ice baths also cause harmful muscle debris to get out of your body.

 Buy a muscle roller so you can relax those burning muscles and keep the blood circulating smoothly.
 To speed up your bodily healing after every hard run, make sure you eat something healthy thirty minutes after the run.
-Finally, you need a good seven to eight hours of sleep because any more or less, you will leave your body fatigued and tired.
+Finally, you need a good seven to eight hours of sleep because any more or less, you will leave your body fatigued.

 Your muscles and body need time to repair from all the strenuous training you are doing, and sleep is the best way to make sure of that.